Skip to main content

 Economy & Demographics

 Logan's diverse economy is anchored by a mix of industries, including agriculture, education, and healthcare.
-The city is home to Utah State University, a major employer and driving force behind the area's cultural and economic landscape.
+The city is home to Utah State University, a major employer and driving force behind the area's cultural and economy.
 Other significant employers in Logan include the Logan Regional Hospital, the Logan School District, and various local businesses serving the thriving agricultural sector.
-The Logan Cache Airport also plays a vital role in the region's transportation and commerce, connecting the community to broader economic networks.
+The Logan Cache Airport also is important in the region's transportation and commerce, connecting the community to broader economic networks.

 Elections & Voter Records